Château du duc d’Epernon

 The château has been classified as a Monument since 1963 and its park land is included in the List of Remarkable Gardens of France.
 In the 1940s, the château of Fontenay was occupied by youth camps.

-In 1976, the paneled living room on the ground floor, which then served as an apple sales outlet, was destroyed by fire.
-The problems with the castle really began after the complex was converted into an agricultural site, as a result the castle was gradually left abandoned.
+In 1976, fire destroyed the paneled living room on the ground floor, which had previously served as an apple sales outlet.
+The problems with the castle truly began after converting the complex into an agricultural site, resulting in the gradual abandonment of the castle.
 In 1986, shoring was placed to ensure the conservation of the castle.
-Over the years, the damage increases.
+Over the years, the damage has increased.

 Future plans

 In 2006, Mr. Samuel Tasse sold the château to a property developer specializing in historic buildings, which came forward with plans for dividing it into twelve apartments and creating another forty-eight in the various outbuildings.
 However, this was not brought to completion, due to the developer going into liquidation in 2014.
-In 2014, the castle was partially burned and occupied by squatters.
+The castle suffered a partial fire and was taken over by squatters in 2014.